broadinstitute/seqr/README.md

 - mongo - legacy NoSQL database originally used for variant callsets and still used now to store some reference data and logs.

 These components can be deployed on local or cloud-based hardware.
-A laptop with 4 CPUs and 16G RAM may be sufficient for looking at small datasets.
+A laptop with 4 CPUs and 16G RAM may be sufficient for small datasets.
-The seqr production instance (seqr.broadinstitute.org) currently uses two n1-highmem-4 (4 vCPUs, 26 GB memory) servers on google cloud + separate instances for the elasticsearch database.
+The seqr [production instance](http://seqr.broadinstitute.org) currently uses two n1-highmem-4 (4 vCPUs, 26 GB memory) servers on google cloud + separate servers for the elasticsearch database.
 The pipeline for loading new datasets uses Spark to parallelelize VEP and other annotation steps.
-This pipeline can run on the same machine that's hosting other seqr components, but a separate Spark cluster will make the loading process faster.
+This pipeline can run on the same machine that's hosting seqr components, but a separate Spark cluster will make the loading process faster.

 ## Install

-Whether installing seqr on a laptop, on-prem, or cloud VMs, we use Docker images and Kubernetes to automate the deployment steps and isolate them from the operating system.
+Whether installing seqr on a laptop, on-prem, or on cloud VMs, we use Docker images and Kubernetes to automate the deployment steps and isolate them from the host systems.
-Users that are very familiar with the components that make up seqr may want to install them directly on host systems.
-This provides maximum control, but requires more work up front.
+Users that are very familiar with components that make up seqr may want to install them directly on host systems without using Kubernetes.
+This provides maximum control, but requires more work for installation and maintenance.
-If you decide to go this route, the [Dockerfiles](https://github.com/macarthur-lab/seqr/tree/master/deploy/docker) can be useful as a list of steps for installing each component.
+If you do decide to go this route, the [Dockerfiles](https://github.com/macarthur-lab/seqr/tree/master/deploy/docker) can be useful as a list of steps for installing each component.
-In most cases, we recommend the docker/kubernetes approach because:  1) it automates deployment as much as possible 2) as seqr evolves, this makes it easier to roll out new components or move around existing components if they outgrow existing hardware.
+In most cases, we recommend the docker/kubernetes approach because:  1) it automates deployment as much as possible 2) as seqr evolves, it makes it easier to roll out new components or move around existing components if they outgrow existing hardware.
-The instructions below cover local deployments using Minikube, but are also relevant for cloud-based deployments.
+The instructions below cover local deployments using Minikube, but are also directly applicable to cloud-based deployments which replace Minikube with a managed Kubernetes cluster like Google Container Engine.
+A full list of kubernetes deployment options can be found at: https://kubernetes.io/docs/setup/pick-right-solution/.

 #### Step 1: Install Kubernetes

 Local and on-prem installations can use [MiniKube](https://kubernetes.io/docs/setup/minikube/) to create a self-contained kubernetes cluster on a single machine.
-For deploying to the cloud, we use Google Cloud Container Engine (GKE), but many other cloud providers also have native kubernetes support.
-A list of other options can be found at: https://kubernetes.io/docs/setup/pick-right-solution/

 Prereqs: `python2.7`, `sudo` root access.
 MacOS also requires [homebrew](http://brew.sh/) package manager.